-Students who opt to specialize in the Environmental and Occupational Health Track are required to complete, in addition to the public health core (15 credits) and program required courses (6 credits) courses, and any four of the following courses (3 credits each):
+Students who opt to specialize in the Environmental and Occupational Health Track are required to complete, in addition to the public health core (15 credits) and program required (15 credits) courses, any four of the following track required courses (3 credits each):

-Based these Epidemiology track courses, students will gain the following competencies:
+Based on these Epidemiology track courses, students will gain the following competencies:

-Students who opt to specialize in the The Global Health Track are required to complete, in addition to the public health core (15 credits) and program required courses (6 credits) courses, and any four of the following courses (3 credits each):
+Students who opt to specialize in the Global Health Track are required to complete, in addition to the public health core (15 credits) and program required courses (9 credits) courses, and all four courses (3 credits each) offered by the track.

 Students who opt to specialize in the Health Policy & Administration Track are required to complete, in addition to the public health core (15 credits) and program required (6 credits) courses, the following four track required courses (3 credits each):